 Make sure you download the correct webdriver, as there the Chromedriver for each version is different.
 You can check your Chrome version by opening the Menu (the three dots in the upper right corner) then navigate to help and click on the “About Google Chrome” option.

-Regardless of which one you choose, the syntax remains the same, except for that one line above.
+Regardless of which browser you choose, the syntax remains the same, except for that one line above (where we called the Chrome function).
 Each browser however, has it’s separate quirks, which you’ll find out if you dig deep enough into selenium.

 Inspecting the Web page